Visiting Hours (film): Plot

-Before she can alert anyone, Sheila receives a phone call from Colt, warning her that he is in her house with her daughter and babysitter.
-She sends Lisa to warn Deborah, then rushes home and finds her daughter and babysitter safe in bed.
+Before she can alert anyone, Sheila receives a phone call from Colt, warning her that he is in her house with her daughter Bridget and babysitter Denise.
+She sends Lisa to warn Deborah and the police, then rushes home and finds Bridget and Denise safe in bed.
 She places a call to Deborah, but Colt springs forth to stab Sheila in the stomach and pushes her to the ground.
 He places the phone to her ear to torture Deborah from hearing her in pain.
-He moves toward Sheila's daughter.
+He moves toward Bridget.
 Sheila can only scream in terror as he walks out, leaving her to die.

 Colt goes home, where he devises one last plan to kill Deborah.
 He breaks a beer bottle underneath his arm, wounding himself badly.
 Gary and Deborah have an ambulance sent to Sheila's house.
 Still alive, but badly wounded, she is rushed to the hospital.
 Gary accompanies the police to Colt's apartment, where they discover the photos of his previous victims, as well as Deborah and Sheila's.
-They also learn that the wounded Hawker has been taken to County General.
+They also learn that the wounded Colt has been taken to County General.

 Sheila is taken into the emergency room and Colt is wheeled in.
 After being bandaged and medicated, he sneaks away to find Deborah and attacks her.
 She flees to an elevator.
 In the basement, she goes into a radiography room, finding a helpless Sheila, all alone, waiting for X-rays.

-Realizing she must lure Colt away to protect Sheila, Deborah leaves and deliberately gives her location away.
+Realizing she must lure Colt away to protect Sheila, Deborah sends the attending nurse for help, then leaves and deliberately gives her location away.
 Colt approaches the curtain she is hiding behind and Deborah stabs him with a switchblade, killing him.
 Sheila is wheeled to safety while Gary comforts Deborah.